How to Answer the “Why our School?” Common App Question

 If a college or university asks you a “why us” question, it wants to assess your level of commitment.
-It wants to find out if (1) you have researched the school and now know what it’s all about, (2) your actions demonstrate how consistent and committed you are, and (3) you are passionate about who you are and what you want to do.
-Why do these schools care about those points?
+It wants to find out if (1) you have researched the school and now know what it’s all about, (2) your actions demonstrate how consistent and dedicated you are, and (3) you are passionate about who you are and what you want to do.
+Why do these schools care about these points?
 Naturally, they want to know if you have what it takes to make the most of your college experience.
-So let’s look below to see how we can satisfy these schools’ curiosity.
-To help you explain why you want to go to a particular college, we’ve organized our tips into three categories: being specific, researching your school and being consistent.
+So let’s look closely at how you can satisfy these schools’ curiosity.

-- Don’t rehash information found elsewhere in your application!
-For example, don’t list all the courses you’ve taken, your standardized test scores or all the extracurricular activities you’ve undertaken.
-Instead of a list, focus on one specific life event or an interest you have spent considerable time pursuing.
+Don’t rehash information found elsewhere in your application.
+For example, avoid listing all the courses you’ve taken, your standardized test scores, or all the extracurricular activities you’ve undertaken.
+Instead of drawing a list, focus on one specific life event or an interest you have spent considerable time pursuing.

-- Focus on telling a story about your journey from deciding what you want to do to how you intend to continue that journey in college.
+Focus on telling a story about how you decided what you want to do and how you intend to pursue your goals in college.

-- Think hard about what you want admin officers to see in you.
-What can’t they see by looking at your grades and test scores?
+Think hard about what you want admissions officers to see in you.
+What can’t they see by looking at your grades and test scores alone?
 Are you a deeply motivated person?
-Are your grades a bit lower than you want because you’ve spent a lot of time pursuing worthwhile side projects like volunteering or sports?
+Are your grades a bit lower than you wanted because you’ve spent a lot of time pursuing worthwhile side projects like volunteering or sports?
 If so, talk about these passions and how these activities support your future plans.

 Research your target school’s academic and extracurricular programs.
 Pay attention to its mission statement and any special programs it offers students.
 Choose two to three classes offered by the department whose major you want to study and explain why you want to take them and what you hope to gain from those classes.
 Also, choose two to three extracurricular activities you’d participate in and explain why.

-- Double check your facts.
-You don’t want your app thrown out because you said you wanted to study ballet at an engineering school!
+Double-check your facts.
+You don’t want your application thrown out because you said you wanted to study ballet at an engineering school!

-- Instead of listing all the benefits the school can offer, make sure to show how your personal goals are aligned with what the school hopes to achieve (its mission), its philosophy and curriculum design.
-In other words, you want to show that you and the school are on the same page and only this school can give you what you need to succeed.
+Instead of listing all the benefits the school can offer, make sure to show how your personal goals are aligned with what the school hopes to achieve (its mission), its philosophy, and its curriculum design.
+In other words, you want to show that you and the school are on the same page and that only this school can give you what you need to succeed.

-- For example, in “Dissonance—Leila,” another essay posted by Johns Hopkins, Leila eloquently shows how Hopkins would be an environment in which she would thrive.
+For example, in “Dissonance—Leila,” another essay posted by Johns Hopkins, Leila eloquently shows how Hopkins would be an environment in which she would thrive.
 She likes to pursue many topics at once, so Hopkins’ lack of a fixed core curriculum would suit her well.
-Admin officers will be confident that she would not become lost in a less structured academic setting.
+Her statement convinced admissions officers that she would not become lost in a less structured academic setting.

 Your essay must prove your commitment to the decisions you’ve made.
 Every part of your essay must show what you want and how you intend to achieve that goal.
 A brief outline of your essay would like this:

-- Part 1: Start with a personal anecdote that led you to the a-ha moment (that moment when you knew what you would do in the foreseeable future.)
+Part 1: Start with a personal anecdote that led you to the “a-ha” moment (that moment when you knew what you wanted to do in the near future.)

-- Part 3: Show how the school will help you achieve your goals.
-Research its courses, mission/vision, special programs it offers, etc. Then explain how these aspects will benefit you and help you develop into the person you want to be.
+Part 3: Show how the school will help you achieve your goals.
+Research its courses, mission/vision, special programs, etc. Then explain how these aspects will benefit you and help you develop into the person you want to be.
 Also, show how this relationship between you and the school would be synergistic.
 What could you offer the school in return?

-We hope that the above advice gives you a better understanding of how to approach your supplemental admissions essays.
+We hope the above advice gives you a better understanding of how to approach one of the most common supplemental admissions essay topics.
 If you have any questions, please feel free to comment below or contact us at email@example.com!